PostHog/posthog.com/contents/blog/drawing-hedgehogs.md

 Creating mascots goes beyond just putting iPencil to iPad.
 It’s a long, confusing and sometimes frustrating process which requires a lot of patience and a tolerance for drawing hedgehogs 12 hours a day.

-A successful mascot should go far beyond representating what a company does.
+A successful mascot should go far beyond representing what a company does.
 It should build and strengthen a brand's identity by representing it's tone of voice and overall vibe.
 Think about GitHub's octocat mascot, which is now a familiar figure in memes, merch, and even statues.

 **[insert image of octocat statue]**